SergheiMihailov/adapt_med_seg/blogpost.md

 ### Mixture of Adapters (MoA)

 Mixture of Adapters (MoA) is an advanced adaptation technique inspired by the Mixture of Experts (MoE) approach [[14]](#ref13) that utilizes multiple lightweight adapter modules within a model to handle diverse tasks and modalities.
-Each adapter specializes in a specific task or modality, and the model dynamically selects and combines these adapters during inference [[8]](#ref8).
-With regards to our study, we explore the integration of MoA into the SegVol architecture to further enhance its adaptability and performance across two medical imaging modalities, CT and MRI.
+Each adapter specializes in a specific task or modality, and the model dynamically selects and combines these adapters during inference <span style="color:red"> [[8]](#ref8) why put this reference?</span>.
+A special case of this approach uses `top-1`  gating, effectively